Differences between classic apps and Slack apps

 You can request the links:read and links:write scopes so that your app can handle unfurls.

 A link shared in a channel will only be unfurled if the token with links:write has access to the message that contains the link.
-For example, if you have a modern Slack app and an installing user shares a link to a private channel, but the modern Slack app is not in that private channel, that link will not unfurl.
+For example, if you have a Slack app and an installing user shares a link to a private channel, but the Slack app is not in that private channel, that link will not unfurl.

 Miscellaneous